tylingsoft/dagre-d3-renderer/README.md

-# dagre-d3 - A D3-based renderer for dagre
+# dagre-d3-renderer - A D3-based renderer for dagre

+This project is an out-of-box replacement for [dagre-d3](https://github.com/cpettitt/dagre-d3) which is not being actively developed or maintained.

 [Dagre](https://github.com/cpettitt/dagre) is a JavaScript library that makes it easy to lay out directed graphs on the client-side.
 The dagre-d3 library acts as a front-end to dagre, providing